mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `compress_types text/plain text/css text/xml text/javascript application/x-javascript application/javascript application/xml;`<br/>
 **Context:** server, location

 Enables on-the-fly compression of responses for the specified MIME types in addition to text/html.
 The specified MIME types apply to both brotli and gzip compression.
+MIME type matching is case-insensitive and supports fuzzy matching of prefixes and suffixes such as `text/*` and `*javascript`.
 Compression is activated only when the response body size is greater than 1024 bytes.
 The default behavior should work well for most users.

 This directive replaces `gzip_types` and `brotli_types`.